StatCan/cae-eac/docs/en/Geo.md

 <hr>

 ### Search for Content
-Search for the content you have hosted on the DAaaS Geo Portal.
+Search for the content you have hosted on the DAS Geo Portal.
 Using the 'me' function we can search for all of the hosted content on the account.
 There are multiple ways to search for content.
 Two different methods are outlined below.

-**Search all of your hosted itmes in the DAaaS Geo Portal.**
+**Search all of your hosted itmes in the DAS Geo Portal.**
 ```python
 my_content = me.items()
 my_content
 ```
-**Search for specific content you own in the DAaaS Geo Portal.**
+**Search for specific content you own in the DAS Geo Portal.**

 This is similar to the example above, however if you know the title of they layer you want to use, you can save it as a function.
 ```python